-It is vitally important information and communicating this early on allows your designer to quickly determine the appropriate direction and materials for your project.
+Calculate your budget.It is vitally important information and communicating this early on allows your designer to quickly determine the appropriate direction and materials for your project.
 Please note that anything and everything is possible, it just takes proper funding.
 So, with your garden wish list in hand, determine how much money you wish to invest and be realistic.
 Be mindful of what things cost.

 Research prices using the internet.
 If you really don't have any idea what things cost then consider the internet as it's a great resource.
 Ask a question; How much can I expect to pay for a swimming pool and spa, with all the bells and whistles, in Houston Texas?
 Everything on your wish list can be researched in the same manner and it will help you to determine your beginning ball-park budget number.
-Remember to compare apples to apples.Budget Realistically.
+Remember to compare apples to apples.

-It greatly depends on your wish list.
-If for example, your wish list is heavily laden with items such as irrigation and drainage, lighting and hardscaping items like water and fire features, pergolas and arbors, outdoor kitchens, pools, spas and putting greens etc., and embellished with all the bells and whistles, then you will need much more.
+Budget Realistically.
+In our nearly 30 years designing and building high-end gardens, we have discovered a simple rule of thumb.
+Namely, about 10% of the appraised value of your home is a sensible point at which to start the money discussion.
+But please note: It depends on your wish list.
+If by example, your list is heavy with pricey items such as irrigation, drainage, lighting, water and fire features, pergolas and arbors, outdoor kitchens, pools, spas and putting greens and fences, then embellished with all the bells and whistles, you must consider investing much more or trim your list.
 Bottom line.
-Chances are we can work with your budget regardless of the amount as long as your wish list is in sync with the figure.
+Chances are we can work with your budget regardless of the amount as long as your wish list and budget are in sync.

 Create a Contingency Fund.
 Things crop up unexpectedly during construction so set aside funds for a contingency or rainy day fund.
 You'll be glad you did.

 Understand the Major Components.
-Be mindful that every successful garden construction project is made up of 6 main components.
-They are The Requirements (permits, construction documents, site preparation), Irrigation and Drainage, Hardscaping, Bed and Soil preparation, Plants and Planting Elements and Lighting System Elements.
-Be mindful that each of the 6 main components here requires it's own line item budget.
-Combined, these numbers are your realistic budget.
-Consider materials.
+Be mindful that every successful garden project is made up of 6 main components.
+They are: The Requirements (a good design, permits, construction documents, site preparation), Irrigation and Drainage, Hardscaping, Bed and Soil preparation, Plants and Planting Elements and Lighting System Elements.
+Be mindful that each of the 6 main components here will require it's own line item budget.
+Combined, these numbers are your budget.

+Pick up the phone.
 Once you have done your homework, we'd love an opportunity to speak with you about your dream garden so give us a call and we'll get the ball rolling.

 Schedule a consultation.
 There is never a cost associated with the initial consultation if in the greater Houston area.
 During the consultation, which generally takes an hour or so, plan on the following agenda: touring the site, discussing your wish list, reviewing our portfolio of garden projects, talking about the budget and a time spent asking any questions that you may have including, what's the next step and and where do we go from here?
 The next step is the design phase.
-You can read about the design phase here
+You can read about the design phase here.